1. Cadiac output

 As we have seen when studying inflammation, endothelial activation by TNFα leads to the appearance of selectins at the endothelial surface.
 Lectins are sugar-binding proteins, and P‑ and E‑selectins both bind sialyl-Lewisx, which is present on the surface of neutrophils and macrophages.
 On activation by mechanical stress, cytokines or hypoxia, endothelial cells rapidly externalize granules called Weibel-Palade bodies, which contain P‑selectin, within minutes transforming the previous leukocyte chute into a Velcro rolling pad.
 Shortly after P‑selectin gets to the cell surface, E‑selectin is newly synthesized and within two hours becomes the predominant selectin.
 At the same time, the endothelial cells express ICAM‑1 and ICAM‑2, which are ligands for integrins on phagocytes.
 In addition to P‑selectin, Weibel-Palade bodies contain von Willebrand factor and CXCL8 (interleukin‑8).

-Von Willebrand factor influences clotting.
 Clotting is necessary to prevent the loss of precious blood.
+Coagulation is also necessary to prevent spreading of invading microorganisms via the bloodstream.
 On the other hand, clotting is dangerous, because occlusion of vessels may lead to tissue necrosis.
 One of the most important jobs of the endothelium is to make intelligent decisions regarding this question.